-Would you expect your electrician friend to spend a day at your house consulting and doing work – without offering him anything in return?
+Would you expect your electrician friend to spend a day at your house consulting on a project, without offering him anything in return?
 How about your plumber friend?
-Certainly friendships have their intricacies and some relationships have unspoken understandings about camaraderie and enjoyment and what’s for fun and what’s for a fee.
-If you’re not sure, you should be prepared to offer an energy exchange.
-A beer is probably not a fair exchange for a day of expert consulting from any professional.
+Be prepared to offer an energy exchange for consulting.
+A beer is not a fair exchange for a day of expert consulting from any professional.
 Just FYI.

-In the end, we should all work together, hear each other’s needs and respect each others’ exptertise, no matter if we’re permaculturists, friends, neighbors, backyard gardeners, farmers, or ecologists.
+In the end, we should all work together, hear each other’s needs and respect each other’s expertise, no matter if we’re permaculturists, friends, neighbors, backyard gardeners, landscapers, farmers, or ecologists.
 Together, we are a force to be reckoned with, but only together.